josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 to give the router knowledge of where you are in the current route tree.

 After the *link parameters array*, add an object with a `relativeTo` property set to the `ActivatedRoute`.
-The router then calculates the target URL based on the active route's location.
+The router then calculates the target URL based on the location of the active route.

 <div class="alert is-helpful">

-Always specify the complete absolute path when calling router's `navigateByUrl()` method.
+Always specify the complete absolute path when calling the `navigateByUrl()` method of the router.

 </div>